tadeaspetak/petite-file-browser/design-document/design-document.md

 # Context

 Let's implement a web app which enables users to browse directory content on a server.
-The key elements of the application are:
+The key elements of the application will be:

  - a file & directory browser with search and sorting (client-side)
  - authentication; the file tree is only accessible after signing in